superhj1987/spring-mvc-model-attribute-alias/README.md

 ## Usage

-In the spring mvs config xml, do as follow:
+In the spring mvc config xml, do as follow:

     <mvc:annotation-driven>
         ...